ctools/ctools/doc/source/users/reference_manual/ctlike.rst

 ``(refit = no) [boolean]``
     Perform refitting of solution after initial fit.

+``(refit_if_failed = yes) [boolean]``
+    Perform refitting of solution in case that the initial fit failed.
+Failures considered are a stalled fit, an exhaustion of the maximum number of fit iterations, or a significant difference between the number of observed and predicted events.

 ``(like_accuracy = 0.005) [real]``
     Absolute accuracy of maximum likelihood value.
 Reducing this value will increase the number of iterations and provide a more accurate maximum